sunquan8094/patdetect/README.md

 # PatDetect Project
 This project aims to enumerate all of the world's commonly used string patterns.

+## Contributing
+Please do not edit the README.md file yourself.
+The only things I shall see in the PRs submitted to me will be appropriate edits to the `regexp_*.json` files.
+All other edits will be reviewed on a case-by-case basis.

+## Contact Information
+- Email: sunquan8094 dot gmail dot com

 ## Table of Contents
 1. [Hangeul](#hangeul)
 2. [Hanzi](#hanzi)